United States Department of State

-- U.S. assistance supports training of law enforcement officers, probation officers, and forensics experts to increase democratic law enforcement skill sets and consolidate reforms to the criminal justice and security sector.
-Training addresses ethical policing skills, combating domestic violence, community policing, crime scene investigation, and techniques for fighting transnational crime, such as human trafficking, narcotics trafficking and cybercrime.
+- U.S. assistance supports the training of law enforcement officers, probation officers, and forensics experts to increase democratic law enforcement skill sets and consolidate reforms to the criminal justice and security sector.
+The training addresses ethical policing skills, combating domestic violence, community policing, crime scene investigation, and techniques for fighting transnational crime, such as human trafficking, narcotics trafficking, and cybercrime.

 - The United States is providing funding in conflict-affected areas to promote confidence-building with and between people living on both sides of the Administrative Boundary Lines in the regions of Abkhazia and South Ossetia.